MechMindRobotics/mecheye_cpp_samples/area_scan_3d_camera/Advanced/Mapping2DImageToDepthMap/README.md

 # Mapping2DImageToDepthMap Sample

-With this sample, you can generate untextured and textured point clouds from a masked 2D image and a depth map.
+With this sample, you can construct and save untextured and textured point clouds (PCL format) generated from a depth map and masked 2D image.

 If you have any questions or have anything to share, feel free to post on the [Mech-Mind Online Community](https://community.mech-mind.com/).
 The community also contains a [specific category for development with Mech-Eye SDK](https://community.mech-mind.com/c/mech-eye-sdk-development/19).